 Before moving into an analysis of the composition itself, I would like to spend a moment more unpacking the actual speech act that is being expressed in these instructions.
 Speech act theory distinguishes between three interdependent modalities; locutionary acts “the actual utterance” (of words/sounds) “and its ostensible meaning”; illocutionary acts as the intended real significance (meaning) of an utterance; and perlocutionary acts – the actual effect of an utterance such as persuading, convincing, enlightening – getting someone to do or realise something (Baker and Sibonile 2011: 138).
 Illocutionary speech acts are commonly understood as those that “in saying, do what they say, and do it in the moment of that saying” whilst perlocutionary speech acts “produce certain effects as their consequence: by saying something a certain effect follows” (Butler 1997: 3).
 Butler’s articulation of the differing processes contained within these two speech acts, but the later in particular, uncovers the functions of cause and effect inscribed within the process of locution.

 The list of instructions in the ‘daily routine time-table’ may be understood as a locutionary act in that it utters a statement, prepare breakfast and serve, for example.
 The perlocutionary act may be evidenced through the effect of persuasion, the text seeks to convince, where the effect is that the reader will do or realise something, the effect is that you understand and do the intended action.
-The illocutionary act is evidenced through the force of the utterance, prepare, serve, where the real intended meaning is that by doing the required action of the text, you become the required subject of the text.
+The illocutionary act is evidenced through the force of the utterance, serve, where the real intended meaning is that by doing the required action of the text, you become the required subject of the text.
 Focusing on the illocutionary act here, “it can be thought of as a use of the locution to perform an action” (Langton 1993: 300).
 The locution, prepare breakfast and serve, either urges, orders or advises the reader to do something whilst the illocutionary act may have a particular persuasive function as its often hidden intention.
 That intention that is being performed through this action is the construction of woman as servant.

 What we have here are utterances whose force is something more than the semantic content of the sentence uttered – the locution – and something other than the effects achieved by the utterance – the perlocution.
 What is responsible for this important third dimension?
 Austin’s answer was that an utterance has illocutionary force of a certain kind when it satisfies certain felicity conditions (Langton 1993: 300-301).

 As The Book of Hints and Wrinkles was written as a guide for the appropriate behaviour of women in England in the 1930s, it sets out the expected norms and conventions of its own time.
 But for speech acts such as this to be effective, as Langton explains, a set of felicity conditions need to meet.
 These felicity conditions are intention, authority and legitimation.
-Intention to perform the locution will often, but not always, determine what illocution is performed.
+Intention to perform the locution will often, but not always, determine what illocution is performed – the intention is that you serve, which signifies your servitude.
 For the intention to be successful, the recipient of the demand for action must recognise that intention.
 It must be legible and intelligible and there must be uptake, where what is intended and what is achieved meets up (cause and effect).
 This requires authority, where the authority of the intention is also legible and intelligible and thus recognisable.
-The classic Austinian example is the marriage ceremony whose illocutionary act, “I do” requires that the intentions of all the participants are agreed and recognised and where the authority of the minister and the legitimacy of the act through agreed upon laws, norms and conventions must all be met for the the words to fulfil the stated intention.
+The classic Austinian example is the marriage ceremony whose illocutionary act, “I do” requires that the intentions of all the participants are agreed and recognised and where the authority of the minister and the legitimacy of the act through agreed upon laws, norms and conventions must all be met for the the words to fulfill the stated intention.
 As an illocutionary act in The Book of Hints and Wrinkles, the locution prepare breakfast and serve makes the case that English women must perform domestic servitude within the bourgeois home – indeed that English women and domestic servitude are one and the same.
 Implicitly, within the cultural text – The Book of Hints and Wrinkles – as locution it refers to women, specifically as the functional organisers of their own bourgeois English home, as a particular relation of property.
 Its perlocutionary effects are that white bourgeois women will do these tasks, ensuring a racialised and gendered division of labour and property.
 As illocutionary act, it orders white bourgeois women to do these tasks, and simultaneously orders men not to do them, thereby further constituting the correct roles, norms and conventions for both ‘sexes’ within a heteronormative and supremacist framework.